Achievable logoAchievable logo

 Protecting vulnerable investors

-As the world becomes more technologically complicated, more people experience financial exploitation.
-Senior citizens and people with certain disabilities tend to be the most affected.
+As the world becomes more technologically complex, financial exploitation has become more common.
+Senior citizens and people with certain disabilities are often the most affected.
 In FINRA’s own words:

 Each day for the next 12 years, an average of 10,000 Americans will turn 65.
 Con artists tend to target older people, in part, because they are more likely to have built up nest eggs, according to the FBI.
 And the U.S. Department of Justice estimates that $3 billion is stolen or defrauded from millions of elderly Americans every year.